 A once timid freshman, Aidan Espinoza has blossomed into a passionate leader, but deserving of some credit for his growth: his father and the adversity he has faced.

-From the start of their high school careers, Aidan Espinosa and close friend Raffaele “Ralphy” Velazquez were shy.
+From the start of their high school careers, Aidan Espinoza and close friend Raffaele “Ralphy” Velazquez were shy.

-“We didn’t really ever talk to anyone,” Aidan Espinosa said.
+“We didn’t really ever talk to anyone,” Aidan Espinoza said.
 “We let all the big guys handle the work on the field.”

 Participating in practice, sitting in the dugout during games, and watching others play was the routine.
-However, as Aidan Espinosa has developed, his confidence has grown.
-Part of the reason for his development is the lessons his father, Jesus Espinosa, has taught him.
+However, as Aidan Espinoza has developed, his confidence has grown.
+Part of the reason for his development is the lessons his father, Jesus Espinoza, has taught him.

-“It has always just been scary to see the stuff like that happen,” Aidan Espinosa said.
+“It has always just been scary to see the stuff like that happen,” Aidan Espinoza said.
 “He’s always just had a smile on his face … I’m just proud of him, really cool.”

-While frightening, hearing his father’s stories of overcoming adversity has aided Aidan Espinosa in bolstering his confidence.
+While frightening, hearing his father’s stories of overcoming adversity has aided Aidan Espinoza in bolstering his confidence.

-For Huntington Beach, Aidan Espinosa bats in the leadoff spot: a role the team calls the test monkey.
+For Huntington Beach, Aidan Espinoza bats in the leadoff spot: a role the team calls the test monkey.
 As the test monkey, he is responsible for gathering information on opposing pitchers.